cardano-foundation/CIPs/CIP-0116/README.md

 ## Rationale: how does this CIP achieve its goals?

 ### Scope

-- why just block data
-  - the most useful for most applications
-  - to match CDDL
+We keep a lean scope, limited to the data types within Cardano blocks.
+The rationale for this is that block data is by far the most useful for the majority of Cardano actors.
+There is also one nice benefit that the definions can map directly from the provided CDDL file from ledger team.

+Defining additional would likely add unneeded overhead to the maintenance of this standard.

 ### Strictness

 This CIP lays out strong conventions that future schema authors must follow.
 With a large set of design principles and conventions.
 The aim for these is to minimize the potential for unavoidable deltas between schemas.

 By setting sometimes arbitrary conventions we hope to create a single possible interpretation from CBOR to JSON.
-This is beneficial as
+This is beneficial as it allows the development of downstream standards, which rely on a canonical JSON representation.

 ### Absence of extensibility